 - You should always check and double-check your data to validate it.
 LOOKUP can “silently fail” or give incorrect results.
 This is especially true because it will return only one value — so if you’re looking for “Bob” and have two “Bob”s, you might not get the one you want.

-- Your data should always be sorted.
+- Your data should always be from a sorted row or column.
 If your data isn’t sorted before you start using LOOKUP, then the functionality may be limited or confusing.

 - You should consider using VLOOKUP or HLOOKUP.
 These can provide better levels of granular control over the data that you get.